 - 1. The Accounting Standards are mandatory for:

 - (a) Companies

 - (b) Partnership Concerns

 - (c) Charitable Organizations

 - (d) Sole Proprietorship

 - 2. Accounting Standards refers to specific accounting:

 - (a) Principles

 - (b) Methods of applying those principles

 - (c) Both (a) and (b)

 - (d) None

 - 3. Accounting for Property, Plant and Equipment:

 - (a) AS 6

-- (b) AS 10

 - (c) AS 3

-- (d) AS 2

 - 4. Accounting Standards the statue:

 - (a) Can over-ride

-- (b) Cannot over-ride

 - (c) May over-ride

-- (d) None

 - 5. IASB stands for:

 - (a) Indian Accounting Standards Board

 - (b) Indian Accounting Standards Bulletin

 - (c) International Accounting Standards Bulletin

 - (d) International Accounting Standards Board

 - 6. AS 8 on Accounting for Research and Development:

 - (a) Is replaced by AS 26

 - (b) Is applicable only to listed companies

 - (c) Is mandatory for Research Institutions

 - (d) Is still in use

 - 7. The purpose of Accounting Standards is to:

 - (a) Harmonise accounting policies

 - (b) Eliminate the non comparability of financial statements

 - (c) Improve reliability of financial statements

 - (d) All of the above

 - 8. AS 2 is on:

 - (a) Disclosure of Accounting Policies

 - (b) Valuation of Inventories

 - (c) Revenue Recognition

 - (d) Depreciation Accounting

 - 9. Which of the following provide framework and accounting policies so that the financial statements of different enterprises become comparable?

 - (a) Business standards

-- (b) Accounting standards
+(b) Accounting standards